Mortgage Payment Calculator

 Ways to Pay Off Your Mortgage Faster

-Paying off your mortgage faster may not always be doable or in your best interest, depending on market conditions and your financial situation.
-Some steps you can take could save you thousands in interest and help reduce the time it takes to pay off your mortgage.
+Paying off your mortgage faster may not always be possible or in your best interest, depending on market conditions and your financial situation.
+However, some steps you can take could save you thousands in interest and help reduce the time it takes to pay off your mortgage.

 Prepayment privileges allow you to make extra payments directly to your mortgage’s principal portion.
 Many prepayment options are available with limitations set based on the lender and mortgage solution.
 Overall, any prepayments on your mortgage will save you time (reduced amortization) and money (interest), helping you become mortgage-free faster.